 Hold your government to account

 Hold your government and politicians accountable to aid pledges and political promises by writing letters to your local Member of Parliament or parliamentary representative.
 Use your voice to urge government leaders to make international humanitarian assistance and the resolution of violent conflicts their top priority.
+You can advocate for policy change and push your elected officials to take action to address the root causes of humanitarian crises.

 Influence media coverage

-Write to editors-in-chief and editorial offices of national and international leading media or make your views clear in a letter to the editor to local newspapers.
+Write to editors-in-chief and editorial offices of national and international leading media, or make your views clear in a letter to the editor to local newspapers.
 If you have good reasons, you can also formulate formal complaints to supervisory authorities.

 Support the lobbying and campaign work of aid organizations